 Dog Day at Minute Maid Park

-The beach can make even the worst problems seem far away.
 Enjoying the beach is even better when you can do it with your dog!
 Many beaches around Houston allow dogs.
 All public beaches in Galveston and Freeport allow dogs on leashes.
 If the beach isn’t for you, try Rummy’s Beach Club: a private swimming pool for dogs and their owners.
 Rummy’s Beach Club is heated in the winter months, and can be visited all year long.

 The Houston World Series of Dog Shows, which happens annually in July, is the perfect occasion for all dog owners and enthusiasts.
-Peruse vendors, admire thousands of beautiful dogs, and attend unique events like “Canine Musical Freestyle.”
+Browse vendors, admire thousands of beautiful dogs, and attend unique events like “Canine Musical Freestyle.”
 Enter your canine companion into a competition ahead of time, or simply enjoy some of the activities together.